BrandonFirmstone/ProjectTerminal/README.md

 - help_function: This help function helps to explain to the user the different options available to them and the ways they can use the program.
 - main_menu: The main_menu function is the main way the user chooses what they want to do.
 From here they can use any of the above functions or exit the program.

+## Bugs and Testing

+Bugs and testing are both managed by Github Issues and Project respectively.

 ## Libraries Used